 Such wonderful language!
 Such words!

 It is hard to imagine my grandfather--a church deacon, engineer, and mathematics professor-- reading Poe.
-His college library included Vanity Fair by Thackeray and The Hunchback of Notre Dam by Hugo, The Last of the Mohicans by Copper, essays by Emerson and poetry by Lowell and Wordworth.
+His college library included Vanity Fair by Thackeray and The Hunchback of Notre Dame by Hugo, The Last of the Mohicans by Cooper, essays by Emerson and poetry by Lowell and Wordworth.
 Poe seems to be a wild card in this library.

 When I was older Gramps lent me books of historical fiction (Kenneth Roberts), non-fiction (Arch Merrill's books about early New York State history; I Was A Fugitive From A Chain Gang) science (Velikovsky's pseudo science book Worlds in Collision); and politics (The Political Plague of America a self published book by someone he knew and which he highly edited in the book).
 I never knew him to read poetry or fantastic stories.